bahmutov/cypress-expect/README.md

 `--expect <path/to/file.json>` checks test status against test names in a JSON file, see the details below

+`--expect-exactly <path/to/file.json>` checks test status against test names in a JSON file, see the details below

 ### expected test results

 The `--expect` option is interesting as it allows you to specify the expected test statuses in a JSON file.
 Each object key is a suite name, and individual string keys and values are the test names and statuses.
 For example, the following spec file [cypress/failing/spec.js](./cypress/failing/spec.js) has a suite with 2 tests, first should pass, and the second is expected to fail: